kwarc93/audio-multieffect/README.md

 Audio quality is set to 24bit 48kHz.
 Audio latency is determined by the size of audio buffer, which by default is 128 samples that gives around 6ms in-out delay.

 Device stores its settings in a filesystem so they are persistent after power-off.
 User can also create, save & load their effect presets.

+Device can work as USB audio interface (can be enabled in settings).
+When connected to host (Linux/Windows) through *USBFS* connector, the device shows up in system as a sound card with stereo output (headphones) and mono input (line-in).
+The downside of enabling USB is increased DSP load which may limit the maximum number of effects in chain.
+The overall USB audio latency may be too high to play comfortably.
+In that case user can enable *direct monitoring* which feeds signal directly to output (as in normal usecase).

 ## Demo
 https://soundcloud.com/kwarc-1/sets/gmfx